-Florence is available to download for iOS (opens in new tab) and Android (opens in new tab).
+Florence is available to download for iOS and Android.

 This one’s a great choice for sheer comedic value alone.
 Imagine telling your parents that they’re playing as a hole in the ground controlled by a raccoon.
 Now imagine their face when they realize that two hours later you’ve caught them having fun doing so.
 Priceless.

 Donut County is a really charming game.
 It looks amazing, features a killer soundtrack, and is funny in a really goofy yet sincere way.
 The puzzles are pretty easy, as the aim is always just to suck everything on the map into a gigantic hole in the ground.
 However, there’s something strangely satisfying about swallowing houses, caravans, trees, and even the residents of Donut County themselves.
 “That’s a ridiculous game!” says your mam, two hours before she’s cackling in the corner because she’s figured out how to use the Quadcopter.

 Jonathan Blow’s The Witness is one of my favorite games ever.
 Set on a mysterious island with no other characters, the game has the player progress through hundreds of seemingly arbitrary chessboard grid puzzles with little to no explanation as to why they’re doing so.
 It’s infuriating most of the time, but the feeling of accomplishment you get after solving a puzzle you’ve been stuck on for ages is unparalleled.